From newsreaders to cricketers and actors to singers, the 15 winners of Strictly Come Dancing have come from a range of diverse backgrounds.

 McGuiness notched up the highest week three score ever with his Pulp Fiction-themed jive and won legions of fans who saw him through to victory.

-Now, the boy band member can be seen on the West End stage starring in a musical version of the Tom Hanks film Big.
+The boy band member has since appeared on the West End stage starring in a musical version of the Tom Hanks film Big, and in 2017 won a series of Celebrity Hunted.

 Ore Oduba and Joanne Clifton, 2016

-The presenter has gone back to covering various sporting events for the BBC, including the World Athletics Championships in London earlier this year.
+The presenter has gone back to covering various sporting events for the BBC, including the World Athletics Championships in London in 2017.

 He was also a host for the competition BBC Young Dancer, and for the TV coverage of the One Love Manchester fundraising concert.